Want to become a Forbidden Vancouver Walking Tours Storyteller?

 How do I apply?

-Email the following to us at [email protected] by noon on Wednesday January 25, 2017:
+Email the following to us at [email protected] by noon Wednesday April 10, 2019:

-- 300-500 words on why you’d make the perfect Forbidden Vancouver storyteller.
+- 300-500 words on why you’d make the perfect Forbidden Vancouver Walking Tours storyteller OR a short (3-min) youtube video introducing yourself.

 Please be sure to focus on the following skills and experiences in your application:

-- Passion for and interest in Vancouver’s history.
+- Evidence of passion for and interest in Vancouver’s history

-Please note Forbidden Vancouver is an equal-opportunities employer and we welcome applications from both men and women of all ages, ethnicities and sexual orientations.
+Forbidden Vancouver Walking Tours is an equal-opportunities employer and we welcome applications from both men and women of all ages, ethnicities and sexual orientations.

 What training do I get?